tensorflow/community/rfcs/20190116-embedding-partitioned-variable.md

 ### Possible Problems with The `PartitionedVariable` Class

 Although we have a class called `PartitionedVariable`, we often concatenate all of their components to pretend it is a single variable.
+With the concatenation, the `partitioned_var` would only serve for loadbalancing purposes.
 For example, `tf.matmul(partitioned_var, inputs)` would concatenate the list of variables in the `partitioned_var` before the execution of `matmul` as if the `partitioned_var` is a single variable.
-With the concatenation, the `partitioned_var` would only serve for loadbalancing purposes.

-However, to parallelize computation, people have to write methods that respect the partitions, e.g. `tf.nn.sampled_softmax`.
+However, to parallelize computation, people have to write methods that respect the partitions, e.g. `tf.nn.sampled_softmax_loss`.
 Therefore, this class has been overloaded by different use cases.

+On the other hand, when `PartitionedVariable` is used for sharded embeddings, `partitioned_strategy` has to be kept consistent when it is required by several methods down the stream such as `tf.nn.embedding_lookup` and `tf.nn.nce_loss`.
+This is uncessary for users and any inconsistency would lead to subtle bugs.

 ## Goals